Things take longer to happen than you think they will,

 From this report, scientists also provided a carbon budget to ensure that global warming will be less than 2°C, which informed the basis of the Paris Agreement and virtually all UN member state signed it, bar a few nations like Iran, Iraq and South Sudan.

 Disturbingly, Trump has recently withdrawn the US from the agreement, effective 4th November 2020.
 Apart from the obvious, I now understand why Greta Thunberg looked at him as if he just killed her cat at the U.N.’s Climate Action Summit last year!

 But even with temperatures curbed to 2°C, there would still be irreversible changes to major ecosystems.

-In October 2018, the IPCC released a Special Report on the impact of global warming to 1.5°C instead of 2°C. They stated that it will provide a more sustainable society.
+In October 2018, the IPCC released a Special Report on the impact of curbing global warming to 1.5°C instead of 2°C. They stated that trying to keep temperatures at or below 1.5°C will have more environmental benefits and provide a more sustainable society.

 Hang on a second, did I just read that properly… a 70-90% reduction in coral reefs is an improvement?! 😳

 I don’t know about you but both of these stats are extremely alarming.

 And what’s worse is that even keeping the average temperature increase below 1.5°C will be a huge challenge, requiring “rapid, far-reaching and unprecedented changes in all aspects of society.”
 I’m no expert, but when they say ‘all’ aspects of society, I think they mean us too.

 To curb global warming to 1.5°C , The UN has concluded that ‘carbon dioxide (CO2) would need to fall by about 45 percent from 2010 levels by 2030’.